Sing Buri province

 Sing Buri (สิงห์บุรี, /th/) is one of the central provinces (changwat) of Thailand.
 Neighboring provinces are (from north clockwise) Nakhon Sawan, Lopburi, Ang Thong, Suphan Buri, and Chai Nat.

-According to the Ayutthaya Testimonies, the province center, Sing Buri, was founded by the Siamese monarch Anuraja in the early 12th century, who established it as the new capital of the Phraek Si Racha region, thereby superseding Chai Nat as the administrative center of the polity.
+The province lies on the Chao Phraya plain and holds several Dvaravati-period towns.
+It is associated with the defence of Bang Rachan against the Burmese in 1765, commemorated on the provincial seal.

 Toponymy

 The word sing originates from Sanskrit singh meaning 'lion' and buri, from Sanskrit puri meaning buri mueang 'fortified city' or 'town'.
 Hence the literal translation is 'lion city', sharing the same root as Singapore.

 Geography

 Sing Buri is located on the flat river plain of the Chao Phraya River valley.
 Eighty percent of the areas are wide flat areas, of which the soil is suitable for agriculture.
 There are a small number of slopes in swamps of different sizes.
-The highest average height of the area is 17 meter above sea level.
+The highest average height of the area is 17 metres above sea level.
 Floods will occur during the rainy season.
 The total forest area is 0.4 km² or 0.5 per mille of provincial area.